e2eSolutionArchitect/terraform/providers/docs/terraform-offline-initialize.md

 Step by Step guide https://e2esolutionarchitect.com/terraform-offline-setup-and-initialization-in-windows-and-ubuntu-server/

-•	Terraform OFFLINE setup and initialization in Windows system (this article)
+•	Terraform OFFLINE setup and initialization in Windows and Ubuntu system (this article)
 •	Terraform OFFLINE setup and initialization in Unix system on docker (coming soon)

 ## Run Terraform offline